dftbplus/hsd-python/README.rst

 HSD — Human-friendly Structured Data
 ************************************

-This Python package contains utilities to write (and soon also to read) files in the Human-friendly Structured Data (HSD) format.
+This Python package contains utilities to read and write files in the Human-friendly Structured Data (HSD) format.

 It is licensed under the *BSD 2-clause license*.